Ryan Pace

-Ryan Pace (born February 17, 1977) is an American sports executive in the National Football League (NFL) who is the vice president of football operations for the Atlanta Falcons.
+Ryan Pace (born February 17, 1977) is an American sports executive in the National Football League (NFL) who is the football advisor for the Minnesota Vikings.
 He served as the general manager of the Chicago Bears from 2015 to 2021.
 Before that, he worked in the New Orleans Saints' front office for 14 years.

 College career

 Pace played linebacker at Edward S. Marcus High School before committing to Eastern Illinois in 1995; he had also received offers from Illinois State, North Texas, Texas State, and Western Illinois.
 EIU offensive line coach and recruiting coordinator Clancy Barone praised Pace for his speed and athleticism, saying he "showed good toughness on film."

 At EIU, he converted to defensive end and played for the Panthers from 1996 to 1999.

 Professional career

+New Orleans Saints

 After not gaining any opportunities as a player, Pace was hired by the New Orleans Saints in 2001 as a coaching intern.
 Six years later, Pace became the director of pro personnel, and in 2013, became the director of player personnel.
 Pace was an executive in New Orleans during the team's most successful stretch in franchise history which included five playoff appearances, two NFC Championship appearances and winning Super Bowl XLIV.